 The Master's Programme in Sustainability Science and Solutions is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

-Specialisation studies (59 ECTS credits) include studies on air pollution control, sustainable water use, waste treatment technology, and climate finance and carbon markets.
+Specialisation studies (55 ECTS credits) include air pollution control, sustainable water use, waste treatment, and circular economy for materials processing.

-The Master's thesis and seminar, 30 ECTS credits, is a part of specialisation studies.
-It is an advanced research project, which requires approximately six months of full-time work.
-It is completed during the fourth semester of the degree programme.
+The Master's thesis, 30 ECTS credits, are a part of specialisation studies.
+The thesis is an advanced research project, which requires approximately six months of full-time work.
+Students complete it during their fourth semester.

 Double degree studies for students from partner universities